ianabc/ansible-role-cvmfs/README.md

 Role Variables
 --------------

-If fgci_install variable is set to True - we'll install the FGI cvmfs config files - to get the FGI CVMFS repo among other things.
+fgci_install variable is set to True - we'll install the FGI cvmfs config files - to get the FGI CVMFS repo among other things.

 fgci_install: True

+cvmfs_http_proxy can be pointed to an http proxy

+cvmfs_http_proxy: DIRECT

 Dependencies
 ------------